 The annual Catholic Heritage Lectures, launched in 2010, engage the intellectual and religious communities of the Seattle area and the Seattle University community to explore aspects of the Catholic Intellectual Tradition and the intersection of Catholicism and culture.
 Seattle University has had the privilege of welcoming scholars from diverse fields since the inception of the lecture series.
 Our distinguished scholars have included scientists, philosophers, historians, sociologists and theologians.

-In addition to the public lectures, we offer multiple opportunities to engage with the speakers and the subject of their presentations.
-Opportunities include faculty and staff reading groups and meals with the visiting scholars where students, faculty and staff converse in more intimate settings.
-In addition, faculty have given off-campus presentations and have led small group discussions to prepare for the public lectures.
+In addition to the public lectures, we offer multiple opportunities to engage with the speakers and the subject of their presentations, including reading groups and lunch conversations.

 Rooted in Tradition, Growing Towards the Future: Seattle University at 1252016 marks the 125th anniversary of the founding of Seattle University in 1891.
 During this important moment, the Institute for Catholic Thought and Culture in partnership with the Center for Jesuit Education invites the community to a year-long examen of how the university is living out its Jesuit Catholic Mission.

 Tapping the Tradition: Sensemaking and Imagination for the Future of Jesuit Education